|

 Communication with God's Holy Spirits:

-Communication with the spirit world has always existed at one time or another among mankind.
-Today, communication with spirits is given the name "spiritism," a term, arguably, coined by Allan Kardec (a pseudonym given to the French educator Hippolyte Leon Denizard Rivail, 1804-1869) who is considered one of the earliest proponents of spiritism in the Modern Era.
-The term "spiritualism" is sometimes used interchangeably with "spiritism," but since "spiritualism" was first used for a philosophical movement in contrast to materialism, the term "spiritism" is the more favored term since the objects of communication are the spirits themselves (spirit-ism) and not spiritual (spiritual-ism).
+Communication with the spirit world has always existed with mankind.
+Today communication with spirits is given the name "spiritism," a term, arguably, coined by Allan Kardec (a pseudonym given to the French educator Hippolyte Leon Denizard Rivail, 1804-1869) who is considered one of the earliest proponents of spiritism in the modern era.

-The term "spiritism" is often, and unfortunately, used for any New Age theology (especially anything having to do with "channeling"), and a myriad of other schools of occult or psychic thought, most notably Theosophy.
-Names such as Helena Petrova Blavatsky, Rudolph Steiner, and Edgar Cayce are sometimes associated with the term "spiritism"; an association that is rather sloppy, for in the case of Blavatsky communication with spirits is frowned upon.
-Spiritism then becomes a catch-all word for the New Age and is, thus, understood by many Christians to be antithetical to Christianity.
+The term "spiritism" is often used for any New Age theology (especially anything having to do with "channeling"), and a myriad of other schools of occult or psychic thought, most notably Theosophy.
+Names such as Helena Petrovna Blavatsky, Rudolph Steiner, and Edgar Cayce are sometimes associated with the term "spiritism"; an association that is rather sloppy, for in the case of Blavatsky communication with spirits is frowned upon.
+Spiritism then becomes a catch-all word for the New Age and is understood by many Christians to be antithetical to Christianity.
 This website, however, shows that the antithesis is not between spiritism and Christianity but rather between the holy spirit world of God and the evil spirit world of Lucifer, an ages-old division that was sometimes expressed in antiquity as a division between the "sons of light" and the "sons of darkness."
 From its beginning, Christianity has found itself between these two realms, but always encouraged to choose the path of the holy spirits.
 Both realms are "spirit" sources.
 God is a Spirit (Isaiah 31:3; John 4:24).
 Christ is a spirit (1 Corinthians 15:45).
 The angels are spirits (Hebrews 1:14).
 The demons are spirits (Matthew 8:16; 12:45; 1 Corinthians 10:20,21).
 And Satan is a spirit (1 Corinthians 2:12).
-So, then, no specific spirit is intended by the term "spiritism" (depsite pop-culture's use of the term for only spirits of the dead).
-Instead, the existence of spirits is the basis for the term and covers the whole range of the multi-dimensional spirit realms, be they good or bad; be they of God or Lucifer.
 Obviously, discernment becomes a top priority.
-(Click on Rules of Discernment for Christian Spiritism).

-But there is one obscure name that is identified with a much higher form and more pure brand of spiritism than what is often found in the likes of Blavatsky, Steiner, and Cayce (among others).
-That name is Johannes Greber.
-The life of Johannes Greber is a fascinating one; a life that could only have been guided by holy spirits sent by God and who worked on behalf of Christ.
+One often obscure name that is identified with a much higher form and more pure brand of spiritism than what is typically found in the likes of many run-of-the-mill spiritists is Johannes Greber.
+The life of Johannes Greber is a fascinating one; a life that could only have been guided by holy spirits sent by God on behalf of Christ.

 A word before we proceed.